 “It supports the breasts and the back very well, staying in place whenever I move.”

-- Made with quick-dry technology for breathability and comfort
+- Quick-dry technology for breathability

 - No hooks, clips or tags for irritation

 Many maternity bras (and let’s face it: regular bras too!) say they’re good for large breasts.
 But if your girls are plus-sized, you know that’s no guarantee against the old, uncomfortable squished feeling.
 Enter the Body Silk Seamless Nursing Bra from Bravado Designs.
 This bra does the job for busts of almost any size—bands sizes from 32 to 46, and cups from B to J. And our product tester loved the fit, awarding it a 5 out of 5 and telling us, “Not tight, no spillage—it’s like I was wearing nothing.
 It holds my breasts up very well, and I feel very secure and comfortable in it.”